Red Line (Tel Aviv Light Rail): Financing difficulties

-The BOT agreement with the MTS consortium was signed in February 2007 and construction was to start a year later, in February 2008.
+In February 2007, the BOT agreement with the MTS consortium was signed and construction was to start a year later, in February 2008.
 However, the consortium was unable to secure the necessary financing and was given several extensions to the agreed timetable.
-The difficulties raising the funding was attributed to the global financial crisis and specifically to the financial problems at Africa Israel Investments Group.
+The difficulties raising the funding was attributed to the 2008 financial crisis and specifically to the financial problems at Africa Israel Investments Group.

 In November 2009, the Israeli government announced that it was considering canceling the agreement with the consortium and granted another extension until March 2010.
 It was announced that if funding is not secured by then, the government will consider other options for financing the railway, including the option of using public instead of private funding for the project.
 The deadline was then extended again to summer 2010 and in August the government, after extensive negotiations with MTS failed, finally canceled the MTS concession, though MTS indicated it would appeal the government's decision in arbitration proceeding.

 NTA takes over

 Following the cancellation of the MTS contract, the government announced that it would fund the construction directly from the Treasury and that NTA would manage subsequent phases of construction.
 As a result, NTA published a tender for the design of multiple launching shafts for the TBMs that would dig the 11 km of tunnels for the railway.

 In March 2011, the shafts' construction tender was published as well, in addition to a tender for the design of the Kiryat Aryeh depot.
 The anticipated overall completion date of the railway was 31 December 2017.
 On December 20, 2010, the transfer of the entire project's management to NTA was approved by the project's arbitrators with MTS.
 On January 12, 2012, NTA published a pre-qualify (PQ) bid for the design-build contract for excavating the Red and Green lines' tunnels to be performed by several TBMs operating simultaneously.

+From October 2021, Egged has been awarded the tender to operate and maintain the Tel Aviv Red Line by the NTA Metropolitan Mass Transit System Ltd. tenders committee.
+The winning bid was from the Tevel consortium controlled by Egged (51%) with Chinese companies Shenzhen Metro (30%) and CCECC (19%).